-At Seaside Palm Beach, we help patients not only overcome their addictions but also break those bad habits that could lead them back to addiction.
-To speak with an admissions counselor, reach out to us today at 561-677-9374 or send us your contact information to get started.
+At Seaside Palm Beach, we help patients not only overcome their addictions but also break those bad habits that could contribute to addiction.
+Call our high-end rehab today at 561-677-9374 or send us your contact information to get started.